Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 6. Turn off notifications

-Having your email open on a tab all day will mean alerts, notifications, and beeps disrupting your workflow and changing focus.
-When you’re not actively working through emails on your desktop, close off any tabs related to your inbox and quit any inbox desktop apps.
+Leaving your email open in a tab all day can lead to alerts, notifications, and beeps that disrupt your workflow and distract you.
+Whenever you’re not actively checking emails on your desktop, it's advisable to close inbox tabs and exit any email apps to prevent unwarranted interruptions.

 Switch off email notifications on your phone so you’re not tempted to check your screen for unread emails.